gavjan/image_gen/README.md

 `input/todo.html` should contain product links.

 The script will automatically parse links from `input/todo.html` and download their images alongside their metadata such as price and brand.
-Then the script will generate a product video with pictures from directory `results`, end-screen logo `assets/end_logo.png` and with music from `input/music.mp3`:
+Then the script will make a product video with the generated pictures requiring a music from `input/music.mp3`:
 ```shell script
 ./do_all.sh
 ```